 Quantstamp Protocol Progress and Planning

 In January, we continued testing and iterating many of the features which are coming in the next version of the Quantstamp Protocol.
 We continued end-to-end testing of our policing nodes which are designed to detect and nullify the actions of scanning nodes that are malfunctioning or being operated by bad actors.
-Once our policing nodes are ready, we will be able to allow anyone to permissionlessly run a scanning node.
+Once our policing nodes are ready, we will be able to decentralize the protocol, allowing anyone to permissionlessly run a scanning node.

 Besides progress on the development side, we also held intensive planning sessions to clarify our goals for this current development sprint.
 Held typically at the beginning of each quarter, these planning sessions are part of our iterative development process.
 They help us stay accountable to our roadmap and define both our technical milestones and goals as a company.